The Mobility Blog Part 2-How To Improve Your Balance and Stability In 5 Days

 • Feel how straight the back of your neck is.
 Notice how your head is now positioned downward in front of the rest of your body and that the size of your visual field is now a fraction of what it was when your head was upright with your line of sight ahead of you towards the ground.

-The only time you should look down when walking is when you're on the stars, in the dark, on a wet or slippery surface, an uneven surface or when stepping over something.
+The only time you should look directly down towards the ground at your feet when walking is when you're on the stars, in the dark, on a wet or slippery surface, an uneven surface, sitting down, standing up or when stepping over or around something.
 You can glance down when walking without dropping your head down and see almost up to your toes.

 When you walk with your head upright and centered over your shoulders.
-With your line of sight towards the ground ahead of you and your feet contacting the ground from heel to toe.
-The arm on one side of the body and the leg on the other side of the body swinging forward and backward together in unison it maintains the natural alignment of the spine and engages and strengthens the core muscles as you walk.
-You look younger and feel younger because you're moving your body the way it was designed to move to maintain or regain upright posture, balance, and stability.
+With your line of sight towards the ground ahead of you and your feet contacting the ground from heel to toe it maintains the natural alignment of the spine and engages and strengthens the core muscles that maintain the body's upright posture, balance and stability.
+You look younger and feel younger because you're moving your body the way it was designed to be aligned and moved.

 People who practice Tai Chi, martial arts, Qigong, yoga, and Ballroom Dancing maintain upright posture and their body’s alignment as they age.
 They move better, stay stronger and walk longer than other people their age.
 They fall less and have better long-term outcomes when they have an injury.
 It’s not their genes or a special diet that allows them to stay upright, walk longer and have better long-term outcomes after an injury.
 It’s how they move and the way they move all day every day that makes the difference.
 They’re easy to spot in a crowd because they keep their head upright and centered over their shoulders.
 Their feet contact the ground from heel to toe.
 The only time they look down towards their feet when walking is when they're on the stairs, in the dark, on a wet or slippery surface or when making a transition from on surface height to another.